Frequently Asked Questions

 When should I arrive?

-This year we will have two check-in times per day: 11am and 7pm.
+This year we host arrivals on Fridays and Mondays only.
 If you have extenuating circumstances that do not allow you to arrive at one of these times, please let us know, but we encourage you to do all you can to arrive at one of the formal check-in times.

 What should I bring?

-- Any household amenities you can’t live without: warm is CUTE AF, but modestly furnished with the bare essentials.
-While we promise to keep you cool and lit, if you’re someone who needs three fans or a specific type of lighting to sleep or work well, please plan on bringing those things with you!
+Any household amenities you can’t live without: Swarm is CUTE AF, but modestly furnished with the bare essentials.
+If you’re someone who needs three fans or a specific type of lighting to sleep or work well, please plan on bringing those things with you!

-- Sunscreen, bug spray, and a flashlight: t’s summer, friends!
+Sunscreen, bug spray, and a flashlight: it’s summer, friends!
 We’ll be in the woods!

 What is a Hive Queen?